ropensci/mctq/README.md

 date/time manipulation.
 This can be really challenging, especially if you’re dealing with a large set of data.

-The main advantage to using `mctq` in your research is that you will have reliable tools, thoroughly tested, at your disposition, made and supported by a sleep science research group (GIPSO) from a well know university ([USP](https://www5.usp.br/)). `mctq` also helps with research reproducibility, since it’s a free and open-source package that anyone can find and use.
+The main advantage of using the `mctq` package in your research is that you will have reliable tools, thoroughly tested, at your disposition, made and supported by a sleep science research group (GIPSO) from a well know university ([USP](https://www5.usp.br/)). `mctq` also helps with research reproducibility, since it’s a free and open-source package that anyone can find and use.